 The program is a voluntary initiative coordinated by Micro Energy Credits Corporation Private Limited (MEC), the CME of the PoA, and implemented by several Partner Organizations (PO).
-The water purification systems are implemented by Evangelical Social Action Forum (ESAF) and Muthoot Microfin Limited (Muthoot) and solar lighting systems are implemented by - Arohan and Bandhan.Several additional PO's may implement water purification devices and the solar lighting systems.
-The exact identity and details of the PO's and the number of water purification devices and solar lighting
+The water purification devices included in the proposed SSC-CPA

-&lt;sup>2 The sales numbers mentioned in this table are indicative and may vary depending on the demand of the Water purification devices from clients.
+2 The sales numbers mentioned in this table are indicative and may vary depending on the demand of the Water purification devices from clients.
 ERs shall be calculated at actuals complying with relevant methodological requirements.
 Future sales can happen in any state, but in any case, all sales will be restricted to the geographical boundary of the PoA i.e. India and will be in line with all requirements of the methodology and PoA eligibility criteria.

-&lt;sup>3 The actual solar lighting system sales volume might be substantially different than those mentioned in the table depending upon the demand.
+3 The actual solar lighting system sales volume might be substantially different than those mentioned in the table depending upon the demand.
 ERs shall be calculated at actuals complying with relevant methodological requirements.
 Future sales can happen in any state, but in any case, all sales will be restricted to the geographical boundary of the PoA i.e. India and will be in line with all requirements of the methodology and PoA eligibility criteria.